sahiti-akella/SENG401FinalProject/README.md

 **On Mac:**

 - Navigate to the /demo directory
-- in the terminal, run mvn clean install
+- In the terminal, run mvn clean install
-- in the terminal, run mvn spring-boot:run
+- In the terminal, run mvn spring-boot:run

 ### Second: ###
-- navigate to the /plotponder directory
+- Navigate to the /plotponder directory
-- in the terminal, run npm start to start up the application
+- In the terminal, run npm start to start up the application

 ## Group 36 Team Members
 Hooriya Amjad